-Our comprehensive look will consider three main areas of focus: statistical data, common myths, and the ethical considerations of adopting a dog from an animal shelter.
+Our comprehensive look will consider three main areas of focus:

 If you decide adopting is the right choice for you, but are worried about visiting a shelter, you will find a section devoted to some great adoption alternatives that give you the pride of adopting a homeless pet without the need to actually visit a shelter.